 If you were injured on the job, you need a workers’ compensation attorney in Pittsburgh who will fight for you

 Workplace injuries can happen when we least expect it.
 The National Safety Council (NSC) reports that a work injury occurs every 7 seconds.
 That means that 510 employees are injured every hour, 12,600 every day, 88,500 every week, and 4,600,000 every year.
 If you sustained injuries while working, you may be entitled to workers’ compensation benefits.
-To get the maximum compensation in Allegheny County, you need a law firm who will fight for you.
+To get the maximum compensation in Allegheny County, you need a law firm that will fight for you.
 You need Munley Law’s Pittsburgh Personal Injury Attorneys.
 Get a free case evaluation today.

 Am I Eligible to File a Workers’ Compensation Claim in Pittsburgh, PA?